If you want to be notified when I write something new on The Mortgage Reports, sign up for free daily email alerts or subscribe to the free RSS feed.

 This fact can surprise homeowners who may otherwise be well-qualified.

 For home buyers and owners facing a non-warrantable condo situation, good credit, good income, and good downpayment suddenly becomes irrelevant.
-It's the new truth in lending:
+It’s a new truth in lending:

 It's not just about the buyer anymore; it's about the building, too.